Detecting positive quantum capacities of quantum channels: Main results

-will have exactly $\kappa$ and $\kappa_c$ eigenvalues, respectively, which converge to zero as $\epsilon\to 0$, see Theorem~\ref{theorem:perturbation}.
-Remarkably, these eigenvalues admit convergent power series expansions in the perturbation parameter $\epsilon$ (in a neighborhood of $\epsilon=0$).
-Furthermore, if $K_\psi$ and $K^c_\psi$ denote the orthogonal projections onto the unperturbed eigenspaces $\ker\Phi(\ketbra{\psi})$ and $\ker\Phi_c(\ketbra{\psi})$, respectively, then the non-zero eigenvalues of $K_\psi\Phi(\sigma)K_\psi$ and $K^c_\psi\Phi(\sigma)K^c_\psi$ determine the first order correction constants in the aforementioned eigenvalue expansions, thus giving rise to the following crucial term in the derivative of the coherent information\footnote{In \cite[Sections III and IV]{siddhu2020logsingularities}, the first order corrections in the eigenvalues of $\Phi[\rho(\epsilon)]$ and $\Phi_c[\rho(\epsilon)]$ which give rise to the trace factor in Eq.~\eqref{eq:log-singularity} are referred to as the \emph{rates} of the $\epsilon$\emph{-log singluarities} of the output entropies $S[\Phi(\rho(\epsilon))]$ and $S[\Phi_c(\rho(\epsilon))]$, albeit without any mention of the explicit power series expansions of the relevant eigenvalues.} (see Appendix~\ref{appendix:main}):
+will have exactly $\kappa$ and $\kappa_c$ eigenvalues, respectively, which converge to zero as $\epsilon\to 0$.
+Remarkably, these eigenvalues admit convergent power series expansions in the perturbation parameter $\epsilon$ (in a neighborhood of $\epsilon=0$), see Theorem~\ref{theorem:perturbation}.
+Furthermore, if $K_\psi$ and $K^c_\psi$ denote the orthogonal projections onto the unperturbed eigenspaces $\ker\Phi(\ketbra{\psi})$ and $\ker\Phi_c(\ketbra{\psi})$, respectively, then the non-zero eigenvalues of $K_\psi\Phi(\sigma)K_\psi$ and $K^c_\psi\Phi(\sigma)K^c_\psi$ determine the first order correction constants in the aforementioned eigenvalue expansions, thus giving rise to the following crucial term in the derivative of the coherent information: